 Palace Community Center Renovation

-The newly renovated Palace Community Center is now open!
-A grand opening was held on January 30, 2016.
-For information on Palace Community Center current programming and amenities, visit the Palace Community Center website or contact Camolly Williams at 651-642-0650 or email@example.com.
+The Palace Community Center renovation is now complete!
+For information on current programming and amenities, please visit the Palace Community Center website.

 Phase II: Site Improvements

 April 12, 2016: We are currently working on the Second Phase of Palace Community Center Expansion: Site Improvements.